Shape Constraints in Symbolic Regression using Penalized Least Squares: Experiments

 \section{Experiments}

 We conduct experiments on three different benchmark problems.
 In each case, a ground truth model is known and used to generate synthetic data.
-The goal of our experiments is to study the utility in using shape constraints to reconstruct the ground truth model.
-In contrast to previous works, we do not emphasize the effects of shape constraints on the composition of the final Pareto frontier (hall of fame).
+The goal of our experiments is to study the utility in using \ac{SC} to reconstruct the ground truth model.
+In contrast to previous works, we do not emphasize the effects of \ac{SC} on the composition of the final Pareto frontier (hall of fame).

 In what follows, we first detail how we set up our proposed method and two baseline methods we compare our method to.
 This is followed by a description of the three benchmark problems.
-For each, the ground truth expressions and the sample ranges over which the synthetic data used for fitting are shown.
-Also, the constraints used for each problem as well as sample ranges for the constraints evaluation points are specified.